- Create your Coalition Account

 If you have attended a school outside of the U.S. that follows the local or national cumpolsory curriculum, you are required to upload an unofficial scanned copy of the transcript(s) or exam certificates for grade levels 9 and higher.Learn more about submitting transcripts

 9. Apply now

-The freshman application for autumn 2018 is now open.Go to Coalition account
+The freshman application for autumn/summer 2018 closed on Nov 15.Go to Coalition account

 The University does not consider the following in the review of applicants: